Home » Property Settlement » How to Avoid Capital Gains Tax in Divorce: Simple Strategies for Property Settlement

+No one likes the thought of having to pay taxes, especially during an already emotionally taxing period like a divorce.
 It can be difficult enough to come to an agreement with your former spouse about how to split up your assets without introducing taxation factors into the equation.

-However, the reality is that not properly addressing capital gains tax (CGT) issues during a divorce can cause costly problems down the track for potentially only ONE of you.
+When an asset is sold, it is subject to capital gains tax in Australia and there are different requirements for assets held for different periods However, the reality is that not properly addressing capital gains tax (CGT) issues during a divorce can cause costly problems down the track for potentially only ONE of you.

+This doesn’t sound very fair right?
 Make sure that does not happen to you.

-At Justice Family Lawyers, we specialise in helping clients with their divorce proceedings and ensuring that their entitlements are protected.
+At Justice Family Lawyers, we specialise in helping clients with their divorce proceedings and ensuring that entitlements are protected.
 We understand the law and strive to be proactive in helping you create an effective asset division strategy so that you never take on more of a liability than you need to.

 In this article, we will look into the different ways you can minimise any capital gains tax costs during your divorce.